lewishowles/components/src/components/chart/spark-bar/spark-bar.md

 ### `barClasses`

 - type: `Vue class binding`
-- default: `h-full rounded-full bg-purple-800 dark:bg-purple-300`
+- default: `h-full rounded-full bg-primary`

 Additional classes to apply to the bar, merged on top of the base styles. `transition-all ease-out` is always applied.
 Any provided classes that conflict with base classes will override as necessary.